jacbsimp/Attack-and-Defense/README.md

 1. Custom Domain alias:
 		- Frank-n-Ted.com
-2. IP address of the Domain Controller (DC) of the AD network?
+2. IP address of the Domain Controller (DC) of the AD network
 		- 10.6.12.12
 ![kerberos](images/kerberos.png)